Functions

 }

-The condition is automatically negated, and comparison operators are flipped (< becomes >=, == becomes !=, etc.).
-This produces idiomatic Solidity that is familiar to auditors.
+The condition is automatically negated, and comparison operators are flipped (< becomes >=, == becomes !=, etc.) to produce the most efficient bytecode.

 Standalone Functions